DrLecter/raspiCMS/README.md

 Hardware setup
 --------------

-There is feature that allows you to cycle between video modes (matrix or every single channel in full screen) if you press a button connected between pins 5 & 6 (GPIO3 & GND).
+There is a feature that allows you to cycle between video modes (matrix or every single channel in full screen) if you press a button connected between pins 5 & 6 (GPIO3 & GND).
 This is optional.

 Setup
 -----